alexsanyum/AS_Thesis_AMPSpiderSilk/README.md

 ## EST Data cluster

 In order to specify an optimal identty porcentage to run clustering process we use MeshClust with diifferent identity porcentages (id %).
 We run differetn clustering process changing id % from 0.65 to 0.90 with an increase of 0.05.
-Shell scripts used for this are in clusters_files directory ( [a relative link](cluster_data.sh) and run_all_clusters.sh).
+Shell scripts used for this are in clusters_files directory ( [cluster_data.sh](https://github.com/alexsanyum/AS_Thesis_AMPSpiderSilk/blob/master/clusters_files/cluster_data.sh) and run_all_clusters.sh).
 Using a python script we estimate the number and mean size of each clusters.
 Result plot is in this repository as permutaciones.pdf.
 Used script is avaible in clusters_files directory.

 ~~~
 bin/meshclust ../EST_data/*.fasta --id 0.60 --kmer 5 --delta 5 --output *.clstr --iterations 20 --align --sample 3000 --pivot 40 --threads 1